emuyia/wd-repackaged/README.md

 White Day Repackaged is a project aimed at reviving the classic Korean abandonware horror game, White Day, released in 2001.
 This project repackages the original game with a custom launcher, which provides several enhancements to help ensure compatibility with modern hardware.
 It also includes many modifications to the game itself, including an English translation and various bug fixes.

-This repository is intended to centralise all of these features into a Visual Studio solution, so that they can be maintained in one place, and built into a NSIS installer.
-It's also intended to allow anyone else to pick up my work on this mod in the future.
+This repository is intended to help manage the development of these features by centralising them into one place.

 ## Features